KomalpreetGrewal/Report-File-on-chat/README.md

 #### Question Asked

-Q1. why we select the users in chat room one by one?
+Q1.
+What is token?
+Ans: Token is a unique id number for each guest by the system.

 Q2.
-What is token?

-Q3.
-How the feature of version14 chat app is useful for us?
+Is video can be send?
+Ans: Yes,if you buy the chat the changes will be done before delivering to you.

+Q3. why file cannot be send greater then 5MB size?
+Ans: Because I set the configuration in code.

 Q4.
-Is video can be send?

-Q5. why file cannot be send greater then 5MB size?

-Q6.
 Can user customized their messages after sent once as in whatsapp we can delete the message at both send even after delivered?
+Ans:No only administrators can do this.